KarynaMisnik/Linux-notes/README.md

 Others: execute only

-For directories, x means search permission, and - indicates the absence of a permission.
+For directories, <code>x</code> means search permission, and - indicates the absence of a permission.

-Additional Security Considerations:
+**Additional Security Considerations:**

 Protecting the system from unauthorized users, viruses, and other threats is also a key responsibility of the operating system.